spark299/spring-2021-assignment-3/README.md

 ### Grading
 The code will be evaluated on Firefox.
 Your submission will be graded according to the quality of the image results, interactions, and correctness of the implemented algorithms.
 Your README.me file will also be graded.

 To get a D on the assignment, your application should be able to load a JSON file in the format specified above, and ray trace a scene only considering the ambient component.
-To get a C on the assignment, you should also implement the diffuse component.
+To get a C on the assignment, you should also implement the diffuse component and shadows.
 To get a B, you should also implement the specular component.
 To get an A on the assignment, the application must be able to ray trace a scene considering ambient, diffuse, specular components, as well as reflection, and have a detailed readme file.